dryzrlbs/dbt_project/README.md

-Welcome to your new dbt project!
-NY Taxi - Trip Data Analysis
+Welcome to new dbt project!

-### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test

-### Trip Analysis and Visualise
+### NY Taxi - Trip Data Analysis and Visualise

 <p align="center">
   <a href="">